andydangit/TypeScript--Tutorial2021/README.md

 Tuple - Any Javascript Array, type can be flexible or strict (regarding the element types) <br />
 Enum -  Added by TypeScript: Automatically enumerated global constant identifiers <br />
 ANY -   Any kind of value, no specific type assignment <br />

+# Function
+Void -  if there is no return in a function use Void